-I didn’t see anyone ask, so i’ll tell you anyway.
+I didn’t see anyone ask but i’ll tell you anyway.

-Currently, I run one of 4 bags and 1 travel case:
+Currently, I operate from one or more of 4 bags and 2 travel cases.
+In order of usage:

 - Lowepro Flipside Trek BP 450 AW